bjartnes/http-workshop/README.md

 Why not try to run this in a virtual machine behind a public IP?

 ### 7.1 🎓 PKCE to Azure B2C by hand
-This is a useful exercise to understand how to work with real, distributed hypermedia applications by hand... https://blog.bjartnes.dev/posts/auth-flow-pkce/
+This is a useful exercise to understand how to work with real, distributed hypermedia applications by hand...
+We start a browser with a redirect link where we listen to the redirect using netcat. https://blog.bjartnes.dev/posts/auth-flow-pkce/

 # Background material